 BUS170 Introduction to Management (3 credits)

 This course examines in depth the principles and responsibilities of managers.
 Theories of management as well as practical applications of management techniques are emphasized.
-Instructional Hours: 3 Prerequisite: BUS101
+Instructional Hours: 3 Prerequisite: BUS101 Offered FALL and SPRING semesters

 BUS201 Principles of Marketing